DHP-stottepakke/pages/pages/dmp_knowledge_base/2_documentation_quality.md

 ```
 **Relevant PID**
-not pid, but defined persitant standards for quality control relevant?
+not pid, but defined persitant standards for quality control relevant? - *[Are there _standards_ for 'quality control'?
+Or should it be 'best practice'?]*
 (established practices like calibration, signing by colleague, peer review etc.)

 **Interested stakeholder**
-(not so much info here at this point in time)
-Research community - caring about the trustworthyness of the research\
+Research community - caring about the trustworthyness of the research
 Publishing venue

 **Relevant project phase**